Eucharist: Catholic

 The Catholic Church requires its members to receive the sacrament of Penance or Reconciliation before taking Communion if they are aware of having committed a mortal sin and to prepare by fasting, prayer, and other works of piety.

+Lutheran

+An altar prepared for communion for hundreds of people during a jubilee Mass at the Evangelical-Lutheran Hedvig Eleonora Parish in Stockholm, Sweden.

+The Small Catechism, with regard to the Eucharistic Fast, states: "Fasting and bodily preparation are indeed a fine outward training".
+Though voluntary, the Eucharistic Fast in the Evangelical-Lutheran tradition is traditionally kept from midnight until the reception of the Eucharist.
+Theologically, the "Eucharistic Fast is always in anticipation for the Eucharistic Feast, a reminder of the Last Day when all poverty is abolished, the necessity of fasting has ceased and every prayer answered as all of God's people celebrate the marriage supper of the Lamb."

+For Evangelical-Lutherans in general, confession and absolution are considered proper preparation for receiving the sacrament.
+The Book of Concord, the compendium of Lutheran dogma, teaches: "Among us...the sacrament is available for all who wish to partake of it after they have been examined and absolved."
+Traditionally, Lutheran churches have offered the sacrament of confession on Saturdays so that individuals are able receive the Eucharist on the following day.

 Eastern Orthodox

 Traditionally, the Eastern Orthodox church has required its members to have observed all church-appointed fasts (most weeks, this will be at least Wednesday and Friday) for the week prior to partaking of communion, and to fast from all food and water from midnight the night before.
 In addition, Orthodox Christians are to have made a recent confession to their priest (the frequency varying with one's particular priest), and they must be at peace with all others, meaning that they hold no grudges or anger against anyone.
 In addition, one is expected to attend Vespers or the All-Night Vigil, if offered, on the night before receiving communion.
 Furthermore, various pre-communion prayers have been composed, which many (but not all) Orthodox churches require or at least strongly encourage members to say privately before coming to the Eucharist.
 However, all this will typically vary from priest to priest and jurisdiction to jurisdiction, but abstaining from food and water for several hours beforehand is a fairly universal rule.